alex-truby/water-doc-db/README.md

 python src/ingest_docs.py -i all
 ```

-Users can ingest *all*
-documents influded in the data/policy_docs directory, or ingest a single file at a time.
-Currently
-it is configured under the assumption that the document to be ingested is in PDF format and
+Currently this workflow is configured under the assumption that the document to be ingested is in
-contained in the data/policy_docs directory.
+PDF format and contained in the data/policy_docs directory.

 ## Now the Fun - Queries and Questions!
 Now the best part!
 Modify the queries to output generative responses based on the text documents